RebinW/active-directory-domain-services/06-access-control/03_delegating_administrative_control.md

 Unlocking accounts specifically requires access to the lockoutTime attribute, which is why both read and write permissions for this attribute were selected:
 ![Permissions](screenshots/permissions1.png)

+#### Step 5.
+Verify delegation was applied
+After finishing the wizard, I verified that the permissions were applied correctly.
+This step helps catch mistakes early, especially if inheritance is misconfigured.

+The key thing I checked was whether the permissions applied to **descendant user objects**, meaning users inside Aarhus and its child OUs:
+- Right click Aarhus OU -> Properties -> Security -> Advanced
+- The confirm: anders.mikkelsen appears with -> Applies to: Descendant User objects